osu-cascades/smartserve-camera/README.md

 ## Setup

 To use these scripts you will need to install a lot of dependencies.
-OpenCV is a complex library that requires many other larde python libraries.
-Run through the Software requierments and the guides I have linked to get OpenCV running on your raspberry pi.
+OpenCV is a complex library that requires many other large python libraries.
+Run through the Software requirements and the guides I have linked to get OpenCV running on your raspberry pi.
 Note: I use a virtual environment, while it is recommended it is not a requirement.

 ### Assumptions